 - You’ve been hurt before when really fell for someone and you let them in and you don’t want the same to happen again.

-- You feel out of control when you catch feelings, vulnerable.
+- On that note – maybe you feel out of control when you catch feelings, vulnerable.
 To you, it’s like you’re giving someone else the power to control how you feel and that’s a scary prospect – especially if it’s put in the wrong hands.

 - You know what you want.
 You’re ready for a relationship.
 It’s been difficult to find someone you click with and now you have – you don’t want to lose it.
 You see a lot “riding on this” and you don’t want to have to start over if it doesn’t work out.